 BBH serves as the securities lending agent for the Trust.
 The principal address of BBH is 50 Post Office Square, Boston, Massachusetts 02110.
-As the securities lending agent, BBH, among other matters, negotiates the specific loan terms for a Fund to loan their securities and receive compensation therefor, arranges for deliveries of securities and collateral under the securities lending program, and effects the investment of cash collateral received in connection with loaned securities, all as specified in the Securities Lending Agency Agreement and within the parameters established under the Trust's securities lending program.
-BBH is authorized to lend Fund securities only to such borrowers as have been approved by the Trust or Krane.
+As the securities lending agent, BBH, among other matters, negotiates the specific loan terms for the Funds to loan their securities and receive compensation therefor, arranges for deliveries of securities and collateral under the securities lending program, and effects the investment of cash collateral received in connection with loaned securities, all as specified in the Securities Lending Agency Agreement and within the parameters established under the Trust's securities lending program.
+BBH is authorized to lend Fund securities only to such borrowers as have been approved by the Trust.

-As of March 31, 2023, the Funds did not receive any gross and net income from securities lending activities or pay any related fees and/or compensation for securities lending activities.
+As of March 31, 2023, the dollar amounts of gross and net income from securities lending activities received and the related fees and/or compensation paid by each Fund were as follows:\